Maintaining proper grounding on your .strandberg* guitar

-The .strandberg* bridges incorporate a unique grounding mechanism.
-A wire originating from the control cavity wraps around the front screw securing the bridge.
-A tiny spring links the screw's head to the adjustable saddle of the bridge.
+The .strandberg* EGS hardware incorporate a unique grounding mechanism.
+A wire originating from the control cavity connects to the front screw securing the bridge.
+A small spring links the screw's head to the adjustable saddle of the bridge.
 The strings rest on this saddle, grounding the remaining strings through the 0-fret.
-However, issues can arise during this setup:

 - Sometimes, the connection between the wire and the bridge screw is faulty.